fermentationist/hydrometer_correction/README.md

 ## Usage

 You will need to have Rust installed on your system.
 If you do not have Rust installed, you can find instructions [here](https://www.rust-lang.org/tools/install).
-Once you have Rust installed, you can run the program in one of three ways

 1. Download the repository: `git clone https://github.com/fermentationist/hydrometer_correction.git`.
 2. Change into the directory: `cd hydrometer_correction`.